gnkapet/gnkapet.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor, University of Thessaly
+subtitle: Assistant Professor <br /> <a href="http://www.math.uth.gr">Department of Mathematics, University of Thessaly</a>

 profile:
   align: rightfalse